 I design and measure courses for USATF certification.
-My usual charge is $50 per mile plus $100 for paperwork plus travel costs.
-Courses with a lot of restrictions, requiring multiple approximations or in areas of dangerously heavy traffic are obviously going to be more.
-If traffic is bad and you cannot ride along as guard, I can provide my own for a significant additional cost.
+My usual charge for a simple, safe to measure course is $50 per mile plus $100 for paperwork plus travel costs and certifier fees.
+Courses with restrictions require making detailed drawings.
+Those requiring multiple approximations or in areas of dangerously heavy traffic are obviously going to cost more too.
+If traffic is bad and you cannot ride along as guard, I can provide my own but it will cost more.

 A simple, safe roads half marathon will cost $750.
-Prices always include the $30 fee I pay the USATF regional certifier to issue the certificate.
+Prices always include the $30 fee which must be paid to the USATF regional certifier to issue the certificate.
 A decent looking course map for web posting is included.
 You also get a “Locations Book” with labeled pictures of all course landmarks.
 Certification is good for 10 years unless the course is modified.

 – Crowds in early turns: Is the first turn within 100 yards of the start?

 – Fast and slow runners in the same place: Will course workers be able to tell 1st lap from 2nd lap participants?

-– Left turns cross traffic: We try to avoid those.
+– Left turns across traffic: We try to avoid those.

 – Wrong way on a one way: Avoid having runners go the wrong way on a one way street.

 – Flat and Fast: Try to keep the course as flat and fast as possible.
 But, remember, too many turns will slow runners down as much as hills.